markirius/wine_scripts/game_info/README.md

 * winetricks_list.txt - list of components to install using winetricks

-During prefix creating winetricks will automatically install all components and apply all tweaks from winetricks_list.txt file.
+During prefix creation winetricks will automatically install all components and apply all tweaks from winetricks_list.txt file.
 Write names of components and tweaks in first line, separated by a space.